MdMohsinHaider/voting-survey-spring-boot-backend/README.md

 │── README.md
 ```

+## Working Description
+The Voting Survey project operates as a centralized online voting system where users (voters) and admins interact through RESTful APIs.
+The system begins with user registration, where voters submit their personal and constituency details.
+Once authenticated via login, users gain access to a personalized dashboard that reflects live election data based on their assigned constituency.
+The election lifecycle is fully managed by the admin, who can activate or close elections, register candidates, and add constituencies.

+When an election is live, eligible users can cast their vote for a candidate in their area, and the system ensures one vote per user by disabling the vote button post-submission.
+This vote is immediately reflected in real-time results visible to all users, ensuring transparency.
+Admins have advanced monitoring tools to view total votes per candidate, track who has voted, and manage party or candidate details dynamically.
+The backend system uses Spring Boot with Hibernate and JPA to interact with a MySQL or H2 database, maintaining data consistency and performance.
+Every functionality—from user authentication to vote tallying—is handled through well-defined API endpoints, which can be tested and integrated easily with frontend tools like React or API testers like Postman.

 ## **👨‍💻 Developed By**
 This project was developed by **Md Mohsin Haider** as part of Java Full Stack Development using **Spring Boot (Backend)** and **React.js (Frontend)**.